gorodetsky-umich/MDSS/docs/tutorials/introduction.md

 This package is particularly suited for projects involving multiple configurations or test cases, ensuring that simulation results are stored and categorized systematically.

 ### Key Features
-- Automates the execution of multiple simulation cases.
+- Automates the execution of multiple aerodynamic and aerostructural simulations in sequence, reducing manual intervention.
-- Allows the user to choose to run the simulations as subprocesses.
-- Utilizes YAML configuration files for defining simulation parameters and organizing cases.
-- Stores simulation data in a structured directory hierarchy for ease of access and analysis.
-- Supports post-processing with methods for comparing results to experimental data and generating plots.
+- Streamlines simulation management using ADflow and TACS via Mphys and OpenMDAO.
+- Provides built-in utilities for comparison plots, modifying input files, and managing simulation results efficiently.
+- Enables efficient case setup and result storage for systematic analysis.

 ### Inputs

 The `mdss` package requires an **YAML Configuration File** as an input

 **A YAML file specifying:**

 - Simulation hierarchy.
 - Mesh files and solver parameters.
-    - Experimental conditions (e.g., Reynolds number, Mach number, and angle of attack).
+- Scenarios (e.g., Reynolds number, Mach number, and angle of attack).

 ### Outputs